 We've tackled ramen before.
-Kenji wrote a thorough explanation of how to make a deeply flavorful tonkotsu broth in 2012, and, since then, we've published a guide to ramen styles, a very good vegan ramen recipe, a turkey paitan recipe, a recipe for hiyashi chuka (cold ramen), a Halloween-themed ramen, a video about how to slurp ramen, and much, much more.
+Kenji wrote a thorough explanation of how to make a deeply flavorful tonkotsu broth, and, since then, we've published a guide to ramen styles, a very good vegan ramen recipe, a turkey paitan recipe, a recipe for hiyashi chuka (cold ramen), a Halloween-themed ramen, a video about how to slurp ramen, and much, much more.

 But recently, as I looked through our ramen library, I realized that we'd never published a recipe for a shoyu ramen.